-The impedance-based stability constraints introduced in previous section are highly nonlinear, which involve either matrix inverse or eigenvalue operation.
-Therefore, in order to incorporate these stability criteria into system scheduling framework, a unified reformulation method of these constraints which can be directly solved within the optimization model is desired.
-Remarkably, the developed system level stability constraints may involve uncertainties related to system dynamics, stemmed from various aspects, such as SG and line impedance, IBR parameters, system inertia.
-These uncertainties can be dealt with in the optimization problem by formulating the (distributionally-) robust chance constraints, which is not discussed in this work and will be considered in the future study.
+Remarkably, the developed system-level stability constraints may involve uncertainties related to system dynamics, stemming from various aspects, such as unknown or inaccurate SG and line impedance, IBR parameters, and system inertia.
+These uncertainties can be dealt with in the optimization problem by formulating the (distributionally-) robust chance constraints, which are not discussed in this work and will be considered in future studies.

-\subsection{General Expression of System stability Constraints}
+\subsection{General Expression of System Stability Constraints}

-Rewrite the system stability constraints, \eqref{eq:sync_gfl_PQ}, \eqref{ssss_forming}, \eqref{VS} - \eqref{PQ_1}, \eqref{I_sc3}-\eqref{Delta_V_close} and \eqref{nadir_soc} derived in Section~\ref{sec:2} in the following form:
+Rewrite the system stability constraints, \eqref{eq:sync_gfl_PQ}, \eqref{ssss_forming}, \eqref{VS} - \eqref{PQ_1}, \eqref{I_sc3}-\eqref{Delta_V_close} and \eqref{nadir_c} derived in Section~\ref{sec:2} in the following form:

 where $\hat P_{c_l}$, $\hat Q_{c_l}$ and $\Gamma_{c_l}$ in \eqref{g5} are expressed by the equality constraints as follows: